FACT-Finder-Web-Components/documentation/markdown/en/overview-utils.md

 With this library you can easily hook into a Servlet based java proxy and prepare a request for the FACT-Finder instance.
-The Web Components work with a special CORS handler for security and authentication.
+The FACT-Finder Web Components work with a special CORS handler for security and authentication.
 Therefore you need to route the HTTP OPTIONS request from the shop to FACT-Finder.
 The proxy-utils allows you with just a few lines of code to handle that usecase.
 ```java